broadinstitute/puppet-certs/README.md

 ##### `service`
 Name of the server service to notify when certificates are updated.

-Setting to `undef` will disable service notifications.
+Setting to `null` will disable service notifications.

 Optional value.
 Defaults:
    - **RedHat**: `httpd`